Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/README.md

 # 3_Roles.
 # *Take a role in The Cyberville*

-To complete this activity "Take a role in Cyberville", you need to belong to Cyberville to protect it from cyber attacks adquiring a role.
+To complete this activity you must acquire a role in Cyberville so that you can protect it from Cyber Attacks.

 ## Activity
 Let's start!